-It is expected that upon completion of the Columbia University Programs in Occupational Therapy Doctor of Occupational Therapy degree, graduates will be clinical leaders with potential to expand and advance the occupational therapy profession at local, state, and national levels.
-Upon completion of the PP-OTD degree, students will be prepared to:
+It is expected that upon completion of the MS-OTD degree, graduates will be clinical leaders with potential to expand and advance the occupational therapy profession at local, state, and national levels.
+Upon completion of the MS-OTD degree, students will be prepared to:

-- o Articulate emerging roles and areas of practice related to cognition and perception. - o Demonstrate professional and ethical standards in advanced practice. - Apply, analyze, and synthesize theoretical frameworks related to cognition and perception. - Analyze, develop, and implement advanced cognition and perception evaluations. - o Analyze, develop, and implement advanced cognition and perception interventions. - Analyze, synthesize, and contribute to the scientific body of knowledge.
+- Articulate emerging roles and novel perspectives in clinical practice areas. - Demonstrate professional and ethical standards in advanced practice. - Apply, analyze, and synthesize theoretical frameworks related to occupational therapy practice. - Analyze and synthesize the scientific body of knowledge underlying occupational therapy practice. - Develop and implement a program development or research project guided by evidence-based practice.